viperleed/viperleed/doc/content/calc/files/input/vibrocc.rst

 -  If a parameter, e.g. the vibration amplitude, is varied independently for the different atoms sharing a site type, the search result will likely yield different values for these atoms.
-These values will be written to the VIBROCC_OUT file to intialize a potential continuation job with the exact results from the previous search, instead of an average.
+These values will be written to the OUT/VIBROCC file to initialize a potential continuation job with the exact results from the previous search, instead of an average.
 -  If there are multiple elements sharing a site via :ref:`element_mix`, the positions of the different chemical species may be different depending on the element.
 This cannot be mapped in the POSCAR file or the reference